5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 **Objectives**:

-* Create a dev-friendly umbrella Namespace library for every service we offer for making Subname implementation in different apps quick and simple
+* Create a dev-friendly umbrella Namespace library for every service we offer for making Subname implementation in different apps quick and simple.

 **Deliverables**: